Restaurant & Hospitality Industries Update

 Hotel name claimed to infringe

 Joseph Perillo, owner of several car dealerships, bought what he called “a flophouse” known as the Rosemoor Hotel in the Medical District of Chicago.
-In 2013, he created a company named Chicago Hotel, L.L.C., recorded “Hotel Chicago” as its assumed name, closed the Rosemoor in March, and claimed he had a soft partial reopening as the HOTEL CHICAGO in September although the only evidence he presented was two undated parking signs saying “Parking Only for Chicago Hotel Guests.”
+In 2013, he created a company named Chicago Hotel, L.L.C., recorded “Hotel Chicago” as its assumed name, closed the Rosemoor in March, and claimed he had a soft partial reopening as the HOTEL CHICAGO in September, although the only evidence he presented was two undated parking signs saying “Parking Only for Chicago Hotel Guests.”
 The grand opening as the HOTEL CHICAGO boutique hotel, after renovation, did not occur until 2016.
-Meanwhile, in February 2014, LHO had rebranded the Hotel Sax as the HOTEL CHICAGO in the North River neighborhood of Chicago, just three miles away.
-It was an upscale 354 room hotel and the only hotel in Illinois that was part of the Autograph Collection of Marriott hotels.
+Meanwhile, in February 2014, another hotel company named LHO had rebranded the Hotel Sax as the HOTEL CHICAGO in the North River neighborhood of Chicago, just three miles away.
+It was an upscale 354-room hotel and the only hotel in Illinois that was part of the Autograph Collection of Marriott hotels.
 LHO spent millions of dollars in advertising, and thrived.

 Perillo’s Hotel Chicago LHO’s Hotel Chicago

-In 2016, LHO sued Perillo’s company and sought a preliminary injunction to force it to stop using HOTEL CHICAGO pending a full trial presenting several instances of actual confusion when guests arrived at the wrong hotel.
+In 2016, LHO sued Perillo’s company and sought a preliminary injunction to force it to stop using HOTEL CHICAGO pending a full trial, presenting several instances of actual confusion when guests arrived at the wrong hotel.
 The Magistrate Judge recommended that the Court grant the preliminary injunction.
 How would you decide?

-The judge did not follow the recommendation and denied the preliminary injunction, reasoning that LHO had a “better than negligible chance” of proving that it had priority despite Perillo’s “soft opening,” and proving that its name had acquired secondary meaning.
+The judge did not follow the Magistrate's recommendation and denied the preliminary injunction, reasoning that LHO had a “better than negligible chance” of proving that it had priority despite Perillo’s “soft opening,” and proving that its name had acquired secondary meaning.
 Further, the Court found that the “niceties and amenities” of the two hotels were very different, and they competed for diverse patrons in distinct areas of Chicago.
 LHO Chicago River, L.L.C. v.
 Rosemoor Suites, L.L.C., 16 C 6863, 2017 US Dist.
 LEXIS 15693 (N.D.
 Ill.
 2017).

 Are rare surnames protectable?

-An application to register ADLON for various food and hospitality services was refused on the ground that it was the surname of about 75 individuals in the U.S. including an actress named Pamela Adlon, and had no other apparent meaning.
+An application to register ADLON for various food and hospitality services was refused on the ground that it was the surname of about 75 individuals in the U.S., including an actress named Pamela Adlon, and had no other apparent meaning.
 In the past, fewer than 100 surname entries did not typically support such a refusal.
 The applicant appealed to the TTAB.

 In a divided decision, the TTAB affirmed the refusal reasoning that the degree of a surname’s rareness is not dispositive; rather, it is the primary meaning to the purchasing public that counts.
 In this case, the majority concluded that the only significance to which the public had been exposed was the surname significance of ADLON, and rejected the argument that the public would relate the mark to the historic Hotel Adlon in Berlin (which was the surname of its founder) or to an apartment building in New York City called The Adlon.

-An application to register BELUSHI’S for travel, hotel and restaurant services was refused registration on the ground that it was the surname, even though only five people in the U.S. had that name.
+An application to register BELUSHI’S for travel, hotel and restaurant services was refused registration on the ground that it was a surname, even though only five people in the U.S. had that name.
 The examining attorney contended that the fame of John Belushi and the media attention to his brother Jim Belushi increased the public’s awareness of the Belushi surname.
 The applicant appealed to the TTAB.

 On appeal, the applicant argued that “If [BELUSHI’S] were primarily merely a surname to the public, it would not bring to mind anyone in particular.”
 The TTAB rejected this argument saying that, in this case, the rare surname BELUSHI was so well-known as a result of media publicity that it would be immediately recognized as a surname.
 It was not the number of people in the U.S. with that surname that controlled.
 Rather, the name was anything but rare considering how many consumers had been exposed to it as a surname.
 In re Beds & Bars Limited, Serial No. 85597669 (TTAB 2017).